devops329/devops/instruction/deliverable3UnitTesting/deliverable3UnitTesting.md

 This workflow is fairly simple.
 It checks out the code, installs the NPM dependencies, and runs the linter.

 When you commit and push this change, you can view the workflow executing on the GitHub Actions view of your repository.
-Assuming that you have cleaned up all of the linting errors, you should see something similar to the following.
+Assuming that you have cleaned up all the linting errors, you should see something similar to the following.

 ![action result](actionResult.png)